rshepherd549/singleton/singleton.md

 # Fixes

 - for each use: check `IsValid` and `ReInit`
-- repeated creation with manual flag and mutex
+- repeated creation with manual use of `call_once` flag and mutex
 - some more complex static which included constructing another static capturing the resource
-- nothing that had the reliability, portability or elegance of static
+- nothing that had the reliability, portability or elegance of `static`

 ---